nLab

 Formal groups.
 A formal group is a group in the category of formal schemes.

-A formal scheme Y^ is defined for any closed immersion of schemes YX.
-Intuitively the formal scheme Y^ is the -jet bundle in the normal direction of Y inside of X.
+A formal scheme Y^\hat{Y} is defined for any closed immersion of schemes YXY \hookrightarrow X. Intuitively the formal scheme Y^\hat Y is the \infty-jet bundle in the normal direction of YY inside of XX.

 In fact not every locally noetherian formal scheme can be obtained as a completion of a single noetherian scheme in another scheme; such formal schemes are called algebraizable.